 This project will apply machine learning against a large data set to develop a model to both understand and predict surgical cancellations on individual pediatric patients at two pediatric surgical sites.

-This project will develop a natural language processing search tool that will automatically identify and rank relevant clinical information in an electronic health record based on a patient’s presenting complaint.
+This project developed a natural language processing electronic health record search tool that automatically identifies and ranks relevant clinical information based on a patient’s presenting complaint within the emergency department setting.

 This project will study health information technology adaptation using sociotechnical theory.